quii/learn-go-with-tests/context.md

 ```
 --- FAIL: TestServer (0.00s)
     --- FAIL: TestServer/tells_store_to_cancel_work_if_request_is_cancelled (0.00s)
-    	context_test.go:62: store was not told to cancel
+    	context_test.go:62: store was told to cancel
 ```

 ## Write enough code to make it pass